 White Sands is a tiny town located in the state of New Mexico.
 With a population of 926 people and just one neighborhood, White Sands is the 114th largest community in New Mexico.
-Much of the housing stock in White Sands was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local White Sands economy is robust, and that jobs or other amenities are attracting an influx of new residents.
+White Sands has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
 This seems to be the case in White Sands, where the median household income is $87,059.00.

-15.05% of the workforce is employed in the armed forces, making the military a huge focus of life in White Sands.
-Even though it is a military town, the civilian sector still plays an important role in the local economy.
-The Public Service and Education industries respectively employ 45.60% and 13.21% of the civilian workforce.
+The armed forces are a huge part of the life in White Sands, employing 15.05% of the workforce.
+While it is a military town, the civilian sector still plays an important role in the local economy, where the Public Service and Education industries employ 45.60% and 13.21% of the civilian workforce, respectively.

 For a small town, there is also a high proportion of single, often educated, people living in White Sands.
 This is not typical for smaller communities in America, and adds a feeling of vibrancy to White Sands.